Bahía de los Ángeles

+According to the 2020 Mexican census, Bahía de los Ángeles had a population of 781.

-Tourism, especially ecotourism and nature education is very important to the community of Bahía de Los Ángeles.
+Tourism, especially ecotourism and nature education, is very important to the community of Bahía de Los Ángeles.
 There is combined natural history museum and cultural history museum in the community.
-This small town is headquarters for access to the many islands of this part of the northern Gulf of California, and noteworthy for the World Heritage Site designation by the United Nations.
+This small town is the headquarters for access to the many islands of this part of the northern Sea of Cortez and is noteworthy for the World Heritage Site designation by the United Nations.

 History

 The area was known as Adac to the Cochimí people, the aboriginal inhabitants of the central part of the Baja California peninsula.
-In the early 1600s there were approximately 3000 Cochimi inhabiting the area.
+In the early 1600s approximately 3000 Cochimi were inhabiting the area.

 In 1539 Francisco de Ulloa was the first European to discover the Bay in what was the final expedition financed by Hernán Cortés.
 The area known then as the Bahía de Lobos (Bay of Sea Lions) was explored again in 1746 by the Jesuit missionary Fernando Consag during his attempt to investigate the disputed question involving the Island of California.
 Consag is credited with giving the area its current name.
-In 1752 a loading dock was built to explore Mission San Borja, and the entire Baja California Peninsula.
+In 1752, a loading dock was built to explore Mission San Borja and the entire Baja California Peninsula.